SAR71/MMM-MieleAtHome/README.md

 *The module is not released by the Miele company*

-Displays Your Bring!
-List in a table view on your mirror.
-The refresh interval is 60 Seconds.
-You need to create a email/password account on the website to use this module.
-Just use the "create magic link" function in the app, use it to login to the website on a laptop or desktop comupter and create a emailadress/passowrd login.
+I used this repro for the API usage [ioBroker | MieleAtHome](https://github.com/hash99/ioBroker.mieleathome).

+The module displays your Miele@Home devices on your mirror.
+You need to have a registred Miele@Home Account with eMail and password with connected Miele@Home devices.
+You also need to register for a Miele API Account [Miele API Registration](https://www.miele.com/f/com/en/register_api.aspx).
+You will recieve a client_ID and a client_Secret.
+The combinaton of username, passwort, client_ID and client_Secret will allow you to use this module.

-The module was created using the REST api they use on their web site by reverse engineering it.
-It is absolutely unsupported by the bring team.
+The module was created using the Miele REST API.
+It is absolutely unsupported by Miele.
 If they change their API it will probably break the module.
 So use it at your own Risk.

 ## Install guide